Fine structure of current noise spectra in nanoelectromechanical resonators: Current noise spectrum

-\textbf{\textit{Narrow peaks from coupling to vibrations}}.
-We use perturbation theory to express the noise correlation function in term of diagrams shown in Fig. \ref{fig:DiagrammaticR}.
-Without the electron-vibration interaction, the two-particle Green's functions can be reduced to products of single particle Green's functions.
-With the small electron-vibration coupling $\lambda\ll\Gamma$, where $\Gamma=\Gamma_L+\Gamma_R$ with $\Gamma_i=\pi\sum_{k}|V_{i k}|^2\delta(\omega-\epsilon_k)$, one can treat $\lambda/\Gamma$ as a control parameter in a perturbative expansion.
+We use perturbation theory to express the noise correlation function in terms of the diagrams shown in Fig. \ref{fig:DiagrammaticR}.
+In the absence of electron-vibration interaction, the two-particle Green's functions reduce to products of single-particle Green's functions.
+For small electron-vibration coupling $\lambda\ll\Gamma$, where $\Gamma=\Gamma_L+\Gamma_R$ and $\Gamma_i=\pi\sum_{k}|V_{i k}|^2\delta(\omega-\epsilon_k)$, $\lambda/\Gamma$ can be treated as a control parameter in the perturbative expansion.